richmahn/en_tn/isa/front/intro.md

 Sometimes his messages are hard to understand because he assumed his original hearers would know what he was talking about.
 But, readers today do not always understand what he meant.
 However, the basic topics about which Isaiah spoke to his audience are still clear to us today.
 These topics are about how the people sinned against God, how God would punish them, and how he would eventually comfort and restore them.

-Isaiah also speaks about the so-called Servant of Yahweh, in four different poems that are today called the "Four Servant Songs."
+Isaiah also speaks about the Servant of Yahweh, in four different poems that are today called the "Four Servant Songs."
 The later Christians understood these very clearly as prophecies about Jesus Christ, the future Messiah.
 These "songs" are in Isaiah 42:1-9; 49:1-7; 50:4-9; and 52:13-53:12.
 (See: [[rc://en/tw/dict/bible/kt/sin]], [[rc://en/tw/dict/bible/kt/mercy]] and [[rc://en/tw/dict/bible/kt/christ]])